 Rotation 3: March/April

-In early July our MRC DTP Research Training and Development Coordinator will send all new students information on how to select training workshops and arrange for each student to receive access to SkillsForge, an online booking system.
+In early Summer our MRC DTP Coordinator will send all incoming students information on how to select training workshops and arrange for each student to receive access to SkillsForge, an online course booking system.
 You will receive details of both compulsory and additional training courses with information about when the workshops are scheduled to take place.
 You will receive guidance on how to use this system to book your workshops.
-Take a look at our current workshop and training courses.